LCobham/holbertonschool-validation/module3_task5/README.md

 A Workflow is included for CI / CD. `github-workflow.yml` is a symlink to that workflow.
 The workflow checks the build is working propertly.

 Documentation of release is done with release-drafter.
+Deployed with neftify.